tapasvimoturu/marketplaceapi/README.md

     By default will give all OPEN Projects localhost:8080/marketplace/api/projects?status=CLOSED
-        Will return all closed Projects also
+        Will return all CLOSED Projects

 2)Get Project with ID